-The sample consisted of 37 students enrolled in the two sections in spring 2003.
+The sample consisted of 121 students enrolled in the traditional and online sections over the last three years.
+The number of students enrolled was 63 in the traditional course section, and 58 in the online based course section.
+Most of the students were juniors.
 The same instructor taught the two course sections studied, used the same text, similar assignments, and test questions.
 These common aspects allow for direct comparison.

-The students were asked to complete a 27question survey designed to assess their satisfaction with the online and the traditional modes of course delivery.
+The students were asked to complete a survey designed to assess their satisfaction with the online and the traditional modes of course delivery.
 The student assessments evaluated the students' perception of the instructor and the course with respect to content and delivery.
 The assessment also evaluated the students' comparative perceptions of their experiences within the online course versus a traditional course.
 Student suggestions for improvement of the course were also collected.
-The response rate was 88%.
+The response rate was 86%.
 Analysis was performed on the questions to test for differences between the online course and the traditional course.
-The number of students enrolled were 20 in the traditional course section, and 17 in the Online based course section.
-Most of the students were juniors.